John Lindley (rugby league): Club career

 John Lindley made his début for Wakefield Trinity at in the 3-10 defeat by Doncaster at York Road Greyhound Stadium, Doncaster on Saturday 18 August 1951, and he played his last match for Wakefield Trinity during the 1959–60 season, he was transferred from Wakefield Trinity to St. Helens on 31 August 1959, he made his début for St. Helens in the 23-9 victory over Leeds at Knowsley Road, St. Helens on Saturday 5 September 1959, and he played his last match for St. Helens in the 25-10 victory over Halifax at Knowsley Road, St. Helens on Saturday 21 November 1959, he was transferred from St. Helens to Castleford, he made his début for Castleford in the 16-5 victory over Bramley at Wheldon Road, Castleford during January 1960, and he played his last match for Castleford during the 1960–61 season, he was transferred from Castleford to York, following recurrent knee injuries, he retired from rugby league aged-28 in c.
 1961.

-Genealogical information

-John Lindley was married to Monica.
-They had children; John "Johnny" Lindley, and Joanne Lindley.
-John Lindley was the brother of Peter Lindley and Christine Lindley.